josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🐦_the_tied_crow.md

 In balanced ecosystems, it stabilises.

 In infrastructure-dense environments,
-it locates the levers.
+it locates the levers, the vulnerabilities.

 It learns that influence outperforms force.
 That procurement reshapes flight paths more efficiently than open aggression.
-That secrecy scales better than spectacle.
+That secrecy scales better than spectacle, allowing greater territorial power.

 The shift is incremental.

 The bird begins by solving problems.
 It ends by deciding which problems are worth solving.
+Eventually, it cause the problems that it delivers half a solution for.

 ---